-O-Ring is ORing's proprietary redundant ring technology, with recovery time of less than 10 milliseconds and up to 250 nodes.
+O-Ring is ORing's proprietary redundant ring technology, with recovery time of less than 30 milliseconds (in full-duplex Gigabit operation) or 10 milliseconds (in full-duplex Fast Ethernet operation) and up to 250 nodes.
 The ring protocols identify one switch as the master of the network, and then automatically block packets from traveling through any of the network's redundant loops.
 In the event that one branch of the ring gets disconnected from the rest of the network, the protocol automatically readjusts the ring so that the part of the network that was disconnected can reestablish contact with the rest of the network.
 The O-Ring redundant ring technology can protect mission-critical applications from network interruptions or temporary malfunction with its fast recover technology.